cterveen/rzvdaventria/help/blokken.md

   - sfSmallscreen: Enable jQuiry sf-Smallscreen plugin for this menu depending on the user's Web browser window width.
 (Standaard)
   - Window width settings: 600 pixels
   - Selecteer een type: Convert the menu to an accordion menu.
-  - Accordion title: Menu
+  - Accordion menu title: Menu

-## Gebouwd met Drupal

-#### Blokindeling

-- Categorie: System
-- Gebied: Voet
-- Gewicht: 0
+  - Accordion button type: Use parent menu items as buttons

 ## Hub